How to Become a Blockchain Developer (Concepts and Skills)

 While proof of work powers Bitcoin, it has been proven to be fairly energy intensive, something many new blockchains such as Solana are trying to avoid.
 That said, blockchains that use proof of work, tend to have a high level of security and provide a decentralized way of verifying transactions on the network.

 Proof of stake, on the other hand, is an alternative to proof of work with significantly less energy costs.
+Instead of using energy to validate transactions, Proof-of-Stake uses monetary penalties to enforce correct behavior from validators.

 "Energy consumption is one major difference between the two consensus mechanisms.
 Because proof-of-stake blockchains don’t require miners to spend electricity on duplicative processes (competing to solve the same puzzle), proof of stake allows networks to operate with substantially lower resource consumption," writes Coinbase.